 Waxing your table saw is a feel-good thing.
 Just think about your home.
 Do you feel better when it’s a mess or when it’s picked up and everything is in its place?
 It feels better when it’s picked up, right?
 A clean table saw just looks better and makes your workshop look neater.

 A waxed table saw is easier to clean.
 Think about it this way.
 When you wax your car and then it rains the water beads up and rolls off the car, right?
 Waxing your table saw works in a similar way.
 The wax makes the surface of your table saw slippery.
 Because the surface is slick it’s more difficult for sawdust to stick to your table saw.

 My workshop is pretty humid and my metal tools are prone to oxidizing.
 Applying a coat of wax to my table saw slows the oxidation process.
 A coat of wax seals and protects metal surfaces and reduces the chances of oxidation.

 Perhaps the most important reason to wax your table saw is because it reduces friction.
 Wood contains pitch or resin.
 Over time these sticky, tar-like substances coat the table and fence of your table saw which causes friction.

 You don’t believe me, do you?
 Well take a look at the throat plate or table insert of my table saw.
 See all that gunk?
-That residue not only looks awful but will slow down the wood as it passes over the table of the table saw.
+That residue not only looks awful but will slow down workpieces as they pass over the table of the table saw.